developersCradle/spring-springboot-angular-microservices-mysql-java-persistence-hibernate-aws/Java Persistence Hibernate and JPA Fundamentals/Section 05/README.md

 }
 ```

-- We are getting same amount of people from the engineering department.
+- We are getting same amount of people from the **Engineering department**.

 ```
 17:29:03,816 DEBUG SQL:131 -